Moldovan Cyrillic alphabet: History

 There were several requests to switch back to the Latin alphabet, which was seen "more suitable for the Romance core of the language", in the Moldavian SSR.
 In 1965, the demands of the 3rd Congress of Writers of Soviet Moldavia were rejected by the leadership of the Communist Party, the replacement being deemed "contrary to the interests of the Moldavian people and not reflecting its aspirations and hopes".

-The Moldovan Cyrillic alphabet is still the official and the only accepted alphabet in Transnistria for this language.
+When the Republic of Moldova declared independence from the Soviet Union in 1991, it returned to a Latin script as the official orthography for the Moldovan language.
+However, the breakaway Transnistra region has retained the Moldovan Cyrillic alphabet as their official alphabet.

-Moldovan Cyrillic spellings are also used in the media and in governmental publications in the Republic of Moldova for the names of settlements when writing in Russian, as opposed to using their Russian forms (e.g. Кишинэу is used in place of Кишинёв for the name of the city of Chișinău).
+Moldovan Cyrillic spellings are still used in the media and in governmental publications in the Republic of Moldova for the names of settlements when writing in Russian, as opposed to using their Russian forms (e.g. Кишинэу is used in place of Кишинёв for the name of the city of Chișinău).

 Description

-All but one of the letters of this alphabet can be found in the modern Russian alphabet, the exception being the zhe with breve: Ӂ ӂ (U+04C1, U+04C2).
-The Russian letters Ё, Щ, and Ъ are absent from the Moldovan Cyrillic alphabet.
+All but one of the letters of this alphabet can be found in the modern Russian alphabet, with the exception being the zhe with breve: Ӂ ӂ (U+04C1, U+04C2).
+The Russian letters Ё, Щ, and Ъ are absent from the Moldovan Cyrillic alphabet, and the former two are usually substituted with corresponding clusters ЬО and ШТ respectively.

-The following chart shows the Moldovan Cyrillic alphabet compared with the Latin alphabet currently in use.
+The following chart shows the Moldovan Cyrillic alphabet compared with the Romanian Latin alphabet currently in use.
 IPA values are given for the post-1957 literary standard.